yandroidUA/Kroute/README.md

 ## Extensions

-Although Kroute can be used as a pure navigation library, it has several useful extensions that you can consider to utilize, the library designed this way that you can chose not to use any of these extensions.
+Although Kroute can be used as a pure navigation library, it also provides several useful extensions that you may find helpful.
+The library is designed in a way that allows you to choose whether or not to use these extensions.

-1. Viewmodel - a tiny abstraction that defines a lifecycle-aware components that can be used to host a UI state and interact with the logic
+- ViewModel – A lightweight abstraction that defines lifecycle-aware components, which can be used to host UI state and interact with business logic.
-2. Koin - an extension that integrates with a popular KMP dependency injection library - Koin, that gives you a control over dependencies that has been used in the route
+- Koin – An extension that integrates with the popular KMP dependency injection library, Koin.
+It gives you control over the dependencies used within a route.

-These 2 can be combined in various ways and there are modules that brings a lot of utilities functionality you may want to use in case you have these 2 in the project.
+These two extensions can be combined in various ways.
+Additionally, there are modules that provide a range of utility functions, which you may find useful if you include both extensions in your project.